 - Do you find that you achieved some of the learning outcomes listed under the Internationalisation Module?

 Remember to list your name, student number, the number of tutored students and how long you served as an international tutor at the beginning of the report.

 - Your student association’s international tutoring organiser

-- Contact person for international tutoring at the University of Tampere: Igor Tanskanen, Coordinator of International Education
+- Responsible person for international tutoring at the University of Tampere: Igor Tanskanen, Coordinator of International Education

 Check out the Facebook group for incoming exchange students at the University of Tampere.
 Join the group and get to know the exchange students before the beginning of the semester!